sandeepraju/blockchain/NOTES.md

 - Support for standard bitcoin address
 - Key format?
 - JSON based data serialization?
+- Node wallet to save mined earnings (?)
+- Should there be a limit for mempool (unconfirmed transactions)?
+Why is there a limit?
+- How do we handle blocks that don't make it to the main chain (_'side chain'_ blocks)
+- Lightweight vs Full nodes
+- Storing unspents
+- How to work out the difficulty & target for our toy implementation?
+- Change in block creation fee

 ## [Implementation] Open Questions

 - Go LevelDB (or [BuntDB](https://github.com/tidwall/buntdb))?
 - YAML config file

-## Other design considerations

-- Lightweight vs Full nodes
-- Storing unspents
+- We need a simple client to act as a wallet for proof of concept

 ## Overview